MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/getting-started/cookbooks/Viewing-Object-Structure--Get-Member-.md

 ...
 ```

 We can make this long list of information more usable by filtering for elements we want to see.
 The **Get-Member** command lets you list only members that are properties.
 There are several forms of properties.
-The cmdlet displays properties of any type if we set the **Get-MemberMemberType** parameter to the value **Properties**.
+The cmdlet displays properties of any type if we set the **Get-Member MemberType** parameter to the value **Properties**.
 The resulting list is still very long, but a bit more manageable:

 ```
 PS> Get-Process | Get-Member -MemberType Properties